 Here’s a checklist of the things you need to consider before you go ahead and spend money on advertising:

-Target your audience Within Facebook Ads Manager you can create custom audiences that drill down to specifics including gender, location, job, family, interests and much more.
+Within Facebook Ads Manager you can create custom audiences that drill down to specifics including gender, location, job, family, interests and much more.
 And here’s the really clever bit: you can even import your existing mailing list database from third-party sites such as Mailchimp.
 Facebook will then find everyone on your mailing list who is also on Facebook AND create a lookalike audience from this data.
 Talk about targeted advertising!
-How cool is that?
+How cool

 So now you've understood the basics, you should be ready to get going on Facebook Ads Manager.
 Let me know how you get on!